marcotam33/Program-of-my-summer-intern/github/ReadME.md

 And the method I approached is to do data mining/crawling.

+And lastly, due to Non-Disclosure Agreement, the code of data analysis program and data visualization program cannot be shown.
+For further details, the analysis is done with t-distribution and data visualization program is built with Bokeh.

 ## similarity for CPlus, CSS, BSS

 CPlus, CSS, BSS are three main function/programme that used by employees(porters) in HACTL.
 This task is to find out similarity between these 3 programmes from aspect of **floors**, time, role.
 SD and mean are calculated as a stantard to measure the difference between **floors**.